Course Registration FAQ

 No. The University does not allow students to repeat a passed course.

-What is the difference between CGA, TGA and GGA?
+What is the difference between TGA, CGA and MCGA?
 How are they calculated?

-For CGA (Cumulative Grade Average) and TGA (Term Grade Average), please refer to the section 8, Grade Averages, of the Academic Regulations.
+For Term Grade Average (TGA), Cumulative Grade Average (CGA) and Major Cumulative Grade Average (MCGA), please refer to the section 8, Grade Averages, of the Academic Regulations.

 What is the offering pattern for COMP courses?